jhonvincentgaringa-dot/FINAL_PROJECT/README.md

 # Student Registration System

 ## Overview
 The **Student Registration System** is a command-line application designed to manage student records efficiently.
-It allows users to register new students, view the entire directory, search for specific individuals by their unique ID, and remove records from the system.
+It allows users to register new students, view the entire directory, search for specific student by their unique ID, edit the specific student information, and remove records from the system.

-The purpose of this project is to demonstrate the practical application of dynamic memory management and fundamental data structures in the C programming language.
+The purpose of this project is to demonstrate the practical application of dynamic memory management and fundamental data structures and algorithms in the C programming language.

 ---